FredM67/EnvoyS2Emoncms/README.md

 ## Prerequisites

 ### Emoncms
-Please see https://emoncms.org/ for details
+Please see https://emoncms.org/ for details.

 ### Python3
 On Debian based system: